docuo/docs-starter01448d52/README.md

 #### Automatically

-Install our Github App and turn on the "Auto update" switch on the [Setting page](https://app.spreading.ai/workspace/setting/).
+Install our GitHub App and turn on the "Auto update" switch on the [Setting page](https://app.spreading.ai/workspace/setting/).
 Changes will be deployed to production automatically after pushing to the default branch.

 #### Manually